AliMD/docs/app/3.0/docs/upgrade.md

 export const MyMixin = (base) => class extends base { ... };
 ```

-Generally remove `this` references that refer to the namespace object.
+Generally, remove `this` references that refer to the namespace object.

 ```js
 Foo.Bar = {